Skip to contents

 We check the plausibility of WFHZ data by calling the mw_plausibility_check_wfhz() function.
 Before doing that, we need ensure the data is in the right “shape and format” that is accepted and understood by the function.
 Don’t worry, you will soon learn how to get there.
 But first, let’s take a moment to walk you through some key features about this function.

-mw_plausibility_check_wfhz() is a replica of the plausibility check in ENA for SMART software of the SMART Methodology.
-Under the hood, it runs the same statistical tests you already know from SMART, and it applies the same rating and scoring criteria.
+mw_plausibility_check_wfhz() is a replica of the plausibility check in ENA for SMART software of the SMART Methodology (SMART Initiative, 2017).
+Under the hood, it runs the same test suite you already know from SMART; it also applies the same rating and scoring criteria.
 Beware though that there are some small differences to have in mind:

 1. mw_plausibility_check_wfhz() does not include MUAC in its test suite.
 This is simply due the fact that now you can run a more comprehensive test suite for MUAC.